What is eating disorder therapy?

 Group therapy

 Group therapy is a treatment modality that can take place in an in-patient or out-patient setting.
-It generally involves a group of people who may or may not know each other but are working on similar issues and are led by one or several therapists.
+It generally involves a group of people who may or may not know each other but are working on similar issues.
+Sessions are led by one or several trained therapists and may focus on specific themes or be more open.

 Interpersonal psychotherapy